-There are different skin types, and each of them has different problems.
+There are different skin types, and each of them has another set of problems.
 In other words, in order to effectively protect or treat your skin condition, it is imperative that you uncover the skin type you possess.
 It is best to consult your dermatologist regarding this issue, so that you can get the best treatment possible, and not make things worse by trying to determine a routine on your own.

 However, there is a difference between a skin type and a skin condition.
 A skin condition can be treated and your skin type is what dictates the approach you will take.

 Here, we will talk about dehydrated skin and its characteristics.
 The idea is to help you identify the problem by relating to the signs that will be displayed below.
 However, first we must address the difference between dry and dehydrated skin, as you are likely to mix those two up.

 Dry skin is classified as a skin type; in other words, it is permanent and inherited through your genes.
 As such, dry skin is characterized by inadequate natural oil production.
 Moreover, dry skin can also allude to an under-active thyroid or hormonal imbalance that can inhibit the production of sebum, which can be responsible for a complexion that is lackluster in appearance and, as its name suggests, dry.